gabeklein/expressive-mvc/README.md

 <h1 id="overview-section">Overview</h1>

-With Expressive, you're able to create and use simple classes as controllers, via built-in hooks, within components.
+With Expressive, create and use simple classes to control your components, via built-in hooks.

-When built-in methods on a **Model** are used within a component **(View)**, an instance is either found or created for its use.
-By watching what's used on first render, the hook itself **(Controller)** can keep up to date with those values.
+When certain methods on a **Model** are used within a component **(a View)**, an instance is either created or found for its use.
+By watching what values are used on first render, the hook itself **(a Controller)** can keep in sync with them.

 This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller development pattern within React.